Switzerland as an Asset Management Hub

-As long as they do not involve a physical presence in Switzerland, the activities performed by a non-resident service provider from abroad should not create liability for Swiss income tax on the part of the service provider.
-The same holds true for Swiss securities transfer tax and Swiss VAT, provided, in the case of the latter, that the service does not qualify as a (taxable) "electronic service" to a customer in Switzerland who does not hold a Swiss VAT number.
-Should employees of the service provider constantly travel to Switzerland for business (eg, meetings with prospects or customers) or should the service provider have employees living in Switzerland, a Swiss tax (and regulatory) exposure may result.
+As long as they do not involve maintaining a physical presence in Switzerland, the activities performed by a non-resident service provider from abroad should not create liability for Swiss income tax on the part of the service provider.
+The same holds true for Swiss securities transfer tax and Swiss VAT, provided, in the case of the latter, that the service does not qualify as a (taxable) “electronic service” to a customer in Switzerland who does not hold a Swiss VAT number.
+If employees of the service provider constantly travel to Switzerland for business (eg, meetings with prospects or customers) or if the service provider has employees living in Switzerland, a Swiss tax (and regulatory) exposure may result.

 Fund Taxation: General